 Booze-free beverages were all the rage after prohibition kicked in, so from a huge collection of suggestions published in 1919, we found these 30 fruity non-alcoholic drink recipes that would still work well today.

 Whether you’re looking for basic sweet potato recipes or need some ideas for Thanksgiving side dishes, these 41 classic sweet potato recipes cover the gamut, from main dishes to desserts!

 Shepherd’s Pie prepared in old way, but with modern-day products (1961) By Cecily Brownstone Among my collection of old cookbooks is one called “What to Do With

 What can you make with green tomatoes?
 Here’s an old-fashioned recipe for fried green tomatoes, plus 10 more ways to use them!

 Here are six different ways to make authentic old-fashioned chocolate souffle desserts, based on recipes from more than 100 years ago!

 Check out these old-time cookie recipes from the turn of the century to see what people loved to bake back more than 100 years ago!

-Lemon cookie recipes Ingredients: Six cups of sifted pastry flour, three rounding teaspoons of baking powder, two cups of granulated sugar, one cup of butter,
+Lemon cookie recipes Ingredients: Six cups of sifted pastry flour, three rounding teaspoons of baking powder, two cups of granulated sugar, one cup of butter, one third

 Crisp, freshly-baked spicy cookies, made from these classic gingersnap recipes, are sure to entice the whole family.